5336808 Poems Read Home Login

 many cockatoo babies.

-By genes Umbrella Cockatoo
+By genes, Umbrella cockatoos

 are wife bashers and hurt hens.

-Mild natured Henry changed.
+Mild-natured Henry changed.

 He started hurting Angel.